Can I Take Plan B and the Birth Control Pill Together?

-Since Plan B contains a higher hormone dose than regular oral contraceptives, birth control and Plan B together expose you to a higher level of hormones for that duration than would ongoing use of either combined or progestin-only oral contraceptives.
+Since Plan B contains a higher hormone dose than a regular oral contraceptive pill, a mixing of birth control and Plan B expose you to a higher level of hormones for that duration than would ongoing use of either combined or progestin-only oral contraceptives.

 As a result, various short-term side effects can happen regardless of whether you were taking prescribed birth control pills.
 Most of these effects usually subside after a few days:

 - Abdominal pain